What Does “coram Deo” Mean?

-To live coram Deo is to live one’s entire life in the presence of God, under the authority of God, to the glory of God.
+Living coram Deo is to live one’s entire life in the presence of God, under the authority of God, to the glory of God

 To live in the presence of God is to understand that whatever we are doing and wherever we are doing it, we are acting under the gaze of God.
 God is omnipresent.
 There is no place so remote that we can escape His penetrating gaze.

 To be aware of the presence of God is also to be acutely aware of His sovereignty.
 The uniform experience of the saints is to recognize that if God is God, then He is indeed sovereign.
 When Saul was confronted by the refulgent glory of the risen Christ on the road to Damascus, his immediate question was, “Who is it, Lord?”
 He wasn’t sure who was speaking to him, but he knew that whomever it was, was certainly sovereign over him.

 Living under divine sovereignty involves more than a reluctant submission to sheer sovereignty that is motivated out of a fear of punishment.
 It involves recognizing that there is no higher goal than offering honor to God.
 Our lives are to be living sacrifices, oblations offered in a spirit of adoration and gratitude.